 - Tailor Your Own Professional Development: Our candidates take a variety of electives throughout their program in order to pursue interests in such things as instructional technology, linguistics, and children's literature.
 These elective courses can also focus on areas of particular need, such as special education, classroom management, and subject-specific pedagogy.

 - Specialize in Literacy: Required courses in literacy instruction build on the prior experience of our candidates.
 We concentrate on connecting theory with practice, encouraging practical applications to classroom settings.
-Our Tier II courses, offered each spring, allow candidates to perfect their administration of a range of assessment devices while offering tutorial experiences to children in our Literacy Education Center.
-Our program concludes with a five week long, intensive clinical experience during the summer as a one-on-one tutor under the direction of our talented faculty members.
+Our Specialization courses, offered each spring, allow candidates to perfect their administration of a range of assessment devices while offering tutorial experiences to children in our Literacy Education Center.
+Our program concludes with a five week long, intensive clinical experience during the summer working with children under the direction of our talented faculty members.
 We facilitate professional cooperation and help our candidates develop useful networks of support and continued access to instructional resources.